-Town Meeting-Selectmen form of government, the Under legislative body and the Board of the Town Meeting is the Selectmen serve the Chief Executive Officer.
-Fairhaven has asdispersed the general management function even more by providing Board of Public Works and an elected Board of elected The Selectmen serve as the Board of Fire Engineers that they have executive authority over the Fire Department.
+Under the Town Meeting-Selectmen form of government, the Town Meeting is the legislative body and the Board of Selectmen serve as the Chief Executive Officer.
+Fairhaven has dispersed the general management function even more by providing for an elected Board of Public Works and an elected Board of Health.
+The Selectmen serve as the Board of Fire Engineers so that they have executive authority over the Fire Department.